 Risk & Return: Yale’s Long Term Expectations By Asset Class

 Yale’s endowment report is an incredible resource for investors.
 One reason it should be required reading for trustees is the excellent discussion on asset classes.
-In the report, Yale discloses it’s long term real-return expectations by asset class (we added 2% across the board to reflect inflation).
+In the report, Yale discloses it’s long term real-return expectations by asset class.
 The purpose of including it in this article is to showcase the relationship between risk and return, not any endorsement of the numbers or return expectations.

 This article intends to summarize some core financial theory, but in no way is a substitute for independent research on complex topics.